 3. Dipping the Green Vegetable in Salt Water

-After the urkhatz, the head of household dips the karpas, green vegetable, in salt water.
+After the urkhatz, the head of household dips the karpas, root vegetable, in salt water.
 The Hebrew word karpas has four letters, kaf-raish-peh-samekh.
 Kaf means the palm of a hand.
 Raish is an impoverished person.
 Peh, mouth.
 Samekh, support.
-Karpas is a green vegetable that represents a benevolent hand opened for the needy.
+Karpas is a root vegetable that represents a benevolent hand opened for the needy.
 The last two letters, mouth-support, remind us that, even if our means are limited, we can always give helping words.
 “Give a man a fish and you feed him for a day.
 Teach him how to fish and you feed him for a lifetime.”
 We dip the karpas in salt water to recall the bitter tears shed during the time of slavery in Egypt.
 But more, the Israelite people through their suffering retained their dignity by giving.
 “It is more blessed to give than to receive” Acts 20:35.

 4. Breaking the Middle Matzah